Cadini di Misurina is an awe-inspiring mountain group of the Sexten Dolomites in the Italian Dolomites, Northern Italy.

 3. Hike the Complete Sentiero Bonacossa Trail to the Cadini di Misurina Viewpoint

-- Starting Point: Rifugio Col de Varda, easily reached with the Misurina-Col de Varda chairlift
+- Trailhead: Rifugio Col de Varda, easily reached with the Misurina-Col de Varda chairlift

 - Ending Point: Rifugio Auronzo

 - Distance: 7.2 km point-to-point

 - Elevation Gain: 1020 meters

 - Minimum Elevation: 2108 meters

 The most exciting, albeit strenuous, approach to the Cadini Viewpoint is from the south, along the Sentiero Bonacossa Trail.

 This route is something between an easy via ferrata and a difficult hiking trail.
 All exposed sections are secured with cables.
 Though a full via ferrata kit isn’t necessary, we highly recommend wearing a helmet and gloves: